anaef/lua-linear/README.md

 #### `linear.abs (number|vector|matrix x)`

-Applies the absoute value function to the elements of a vector or matrix, formally `x <- abs(x)`, or returns the absolute value of a number, formally `abs(x)`.
+Applies the absolute value function to the elements of a vector or matrix, formally `x <- abs(x)`, or returns the absolute value of a number, formally `abs(x)`.